MuresanGeorge/Hotels-management-system/README.md

 # Hotels-management-system
-Hotel management system and CRUD operations
+Hotel management system with Spring and Angular